TabbycatDebate/tabbycat/docs/features/draw-generation.rst

 There isn't currently any way to edit side allocations from the front end.
 To do so from the back end, you need to create one ``TeamPositionAllocation`` entry for each team in each round.
 All teams must have an allocation for every round.
 There are a few ways to do this, take your pick:

 * If you're using the ``import_tournament`` command, it reads sides from the file sides.csv.
-* You can do this from the Django admin interface, by going to the relevant team and adding a **team position allocation** entry.
+* You can do this from the Django admin interface (under Setup > Edit Data) by going to the relevant team and adding a **team position allocation** entry.
 That is:

   #.
 Click **Admin** on the bottom right of any page after logging into an account with :ref:`superuser access <user-accounts>`.
   #.
 Next to **Teams**, click **Change**.